cornlamb29/abr/README.md

 - Need to understand full the lifecyle events in Aurelia.
 I know activate is for before page render and when you return a promise it will suspend next step to lifecyle until finished.
   Attached gets called when view is already rendered
+- Adding `coding-challenge-server` with submodules was not working for me.